Kaciras/deasync/README.md

 =======
 [![NPM version](http://img.shields.io/npm/v/deasync.svg)](https://www.npmjs.org/package/deasync)

-Deasync turns async function into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
+DeAsync turns async function into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
 The core of deasync is writen in C++.

 ## Motivation